jcbashdown/api-task/README.md

     - Express may or may not be necessary for this exercise but it should help with OAuth2 later if needed.
 It may also enable reusue of the auth strategy in your current API depending on how that code is written - https://api.sylvera.com/docs/2023-09-01#section/Introduction.
 It's always better to reusue well tested and understood auth approaches when you can rather than writing from scratch.
     - I've been trying to use Apollo Client with graphql subscriptions from Rails ActionCable in a separate project but it's not quite working.
 Apparently there might be some websockets handling mismatch so it would be nice to try Apollo server instead on that project (not wedded to ruby as it's early days)
 - It would be nice to use top level awaits with `"type": "module"` in package.json but this is breaking imports as node requires file extensions.
 As we are transpiling for production from Typescript we would need to write something custom to get `import X from 'x.ts'` transpiled to `import X from 'x.js'`.
 This needs a bit more thought
+- I'm trying out repository mode in sequelize typescript however, I think custom respositories and some kind of IoC patter like inversify js might be a better approach.
+Not loving the current approach to mocking, though I initially thought this would be straighforward.

 ##TODO
 - Generate types from schema - started this process before just creating the Project interface manually but reset.
 See here: https://www.apollographql.com/docs/apollo-server/workflow/generate-types/